 Each state has statutes that govern how power of attorney documents are written and interpreted.
-This can be very confusing when a principal decides what powers to give to their agent and an agent tries to determine what actions are legally within their power.
+This can complicate matters when a principal decides what powers to give to their agent and an agent tries to determine what actions are legally within their power.

-For this reason, twenty-five states have adopted the Uniform Power of Attorney Act (UPOAA).
+For this reason, all states have begun adopting the Uniform Power of Attorney Act (UPOAA).
 Created in 2006 by the Uniform Law Commission, this law aims to create universal default rules for POA contracts across states.
-It determines which powers are included in the document by default, and which must be explicitly addressed in order to be bestowed on an agent.
+It determines which powers are included in the document by default and which must be explicitly addressed in order to be bestowed on an agent.

 Among other things, the UPOAA mandates that:

 - A POA is valid and durable as soon as it’s signed.
-According to Fricker, this provision is important because it gives a principal the flexibility to decide how involved they want their agent to be while they are still in possession of their faculties.
+According to geriatric care manager and certified elder law attorney, Buckley Anne Kuhn-Fricker, JD, this provision is important because it gives a principal the flexibility to decide how involved they want their agent to be while they are still in possession of their faculties.
 For example, a financial agent could handle the day-to-day tasks of paying bills and buying food, while the principal continues to make their own investment and major purchasing decisions.

 - Third parties, such as banks, doctors and other family members, cannot be held accountable for upholding the decisions of an agent with a POA document that appears to be legitimate.